VIRO: Robust and Efficient Neuro-Symbolic Reasoning with Verification for Referring Expression Comprehension: Appendix

 After a maximum of five retry attempts across the pipeline, a query is classified as a no-target under one of three conditions: (i) perception failure (no detection), (ii) logic reasoning fails to establish the required relations (e.g., \texttt{contains}, \texttt{inside}, \texttt{is}), and (iii) the MLLM consistently answers `no,' in answering state, indicating that no identified object satisfies the query.

-Based on our implementation of the official code (as of September 25, 2025), we observe that the vast majority of processing errors occur during the Logic Reasoning stage, specifically during the translation to or execution of the Probabilistic Problog program.
-A detailed analysis of NAVER's no-target cases is provided in Appendix~\ref{appendix:naver}.
+Based on our implementation of the official code (at the time of our experiments), we observe that the vast majority of processing errors occur during the Logic Reasoning stage, specifically during the translation to or execution of the Probabilistic Problog program.
+Further analysis of NAVER's no-target cases is provided in Appendix~\ref{appendix:naver}.